julemai/GRIP-E/README.md

 * Identify respective strengths of models, i.e., learning which models perform best under certain conditions
 * Generating multi-model ensembles to quantify uncertainty of model outputs

 We contacted some model users to get a better feeling of their needs and determine model end-use and thus inform participants about end-goals of model development.
-The results can be found [here](https://github.com/julemai/GRIP-E/wiki/User-survey).

 ## Models and Partners